momentohq/public-dev-docs/docs/cache/develop/api-reference/http-api.md

 ## Regions

 To access the Momento HTTP API, use one of the following endpoints in the region of your API token and cache.
+If you do not see a region you require, let’s discuss.
+Please [contact support](mailto:support@momentohq.com).

 | AWS Region     | Endpoints                                                    |
 |----------------|--------------------------------------------------------------|